-If lowering your monthly payment is a priority to you, you can also do so by refinancing into a loan with a longer term, lengthening the amount of time you’ll have to pay back the loan.
+- You can lengthen your loan term.
+If lowering your monthly payment is a priority to you, you can also do so by refinancing into a loan with a longer loan term, lengthening the amount of time you’ll have to pay back the loan.

 Though it can be challenging to wait for things to get back to “normal” after a bankruptcy, you can get through it by focusing on limiting your credit spending where possible, budgeting to meet your financial goals and making on-time payments to build up your credit score.

 Alternatives To Refinancing

 If you’re in need of assistance to minimize your monthly housing payments but a refinance is off the table, it may be time to look into some loss mitigation options.
 This might include one of the following refinancing alternatives:

 If you’re having trouble making payments or anticipate you will in the near future, be sure to reach out to your lender or servicer to learn what your options are.